ClementNerma/Rave/docs/books/hybrid.md

 Let's just concentrate on the function's only argument: called `callback`, it is described as a function that takes a `value` and a `key` argument, then returns a boolean.
 That's why we gave these specific types to our lambda.
 If we had specificied a `string` for the `key` argument for example, an error would have been throw at compilation.

-Note that, while the argument's number, type and the lambda's return type is declared in the function's prototype and cannot be changed, you can still change their names to take your own ones.
+Note that, while the argument's number, type and the lambda's return type is declared in the function's signature and cannot be changed, you can still change their names to take your own ones.
 We could have called them `num` and `k` if we wanted to.

 There's another way to apply this filter on our list: declaring the function, and then using it as an argument.
 Because an example will be more clear than a big explanation: